Pay Schedules

 The payOnStart parameter

-payOnStart controls whether a payment is due at the beginning or end of the first period.
+payOnStart controls whether a payment is due at the beginning or end of the first period when you call Start Pay Schedule.

 gantt